Hydrogen sulfide is a natural gas in the surroundings, and it has been found to provide positive effects to brain function. Read on to learn more.

 What makes scientists think so?
 Read on.

-Researchers have recently demonstrated the presence of significant amounts of sulfur-containing hydrogen sulfide (H2S) in our tissues (10-160 uM in blood and brain).
+Researchers have recently demonstrated the presence of significant amounts of sulfur-containing hydrogen sulfide (H2S) in our tissues (10-160 μM in blood and brain).
 Where does this potentially beneficial substance come from?

-Most of the H2S generated in our cells is from other sulfur-containing substances our body makes, such as the amino acid, cysteine.
-The cells of our tissues, including those of vital organs, like the liver, brain, heart and blood vessels, are capable of converting cysteine into H2S.
+Most of the H2S chemical generated in our cells is from other sulfur-containing substances our body makes, such as the amino acid, cysteine.
+The cells of our tissues, including those of vital organs, like the liver, brain, heart, and blood vessels, are capable of converting cysteine into H2S.

 As a follow-up, researchers initiated another study to better understand these observed health benefits, specifically with respect to glucose metabolism.
 They hoped to determine the mechanism of action of cysteine and its putative metabolite, H2S.